 Security Testing can make your applications more secure by identifying and addressing security vulnerabilities.
 It is one of the major stages in the entire Application Testing cycle, as this stage ensures that the application complies with Federal and Industry standards.
 It makes sure the application does not have any web vulnerability which may expose sensitive data to an intruder or an attacker and complies with standards like OWASP (The Open Web Application Security Project).

 Today’s financial services institutions are continuously expanding into new markets and products, often increasing the load on IT systems and driving a need for performance engineering across the testing lifecycle.
 Performance Engineering can help predict, test, and manage loads on your most critical systems to ensure performance, scalability, and reliability.
 Financial institutions need to adapt to increasingly fast-paced application development cycles, and increasingly complex applications, without compromising application quality.

 The benefits of Performance Engineering are as below

 - Reduced defect costs.

-- Reduced down-time leading to improved customer satisfaction.
+- Reduced downtime leading to improved customer satisfaction.

 In summary, we can improve the efficiency of the financial applications with proactive testing and risk management.
-Testing financial applications is more interesting but it’s a massive system and the testing processes need to be strictly followed to ensure a quality product and satisfied customers.
+Testing financial applications are more interesting but it’s a massive system and the testing processes need to be strictly followed to ensure a quality product and satisfied customers.